nkhakwan/ReactWeek3TapRoomWithReduxFridayCodeReviewProject/README.md

-# _TapRoom_
+# _TapRoom with Redux_

-#### _Epicodus React Week 2 Project_
+#### _Epicodus Redux Week 3 Project with Jest_

 #### By _**Khan Sahab**_

 ## Description

-_This React Project allows the users to add Kegs of drinks that are than shown in pints.
+_This React Project converted to redux allows the users to add Kegs of drinks that are than shown in pints.
 Different products can be added with information on name, Brand, price per pint, alcohol contents.
 User can buy the product per pint and it'll reduce the quantity by pints.
-User can view the details on any product on a separate screen_
+User can view the details on any product on a separate screen.
+This project contains 9 tests to test reducers in src/reducer/ directory_

 ### Tree structure